June 4th, 2020. Lewis Peach

 June 4th, 2020

-Lewis is Director at Pure Structured Finance.
+Lewis is a Consultant at Pure Structured Finance.

 He has spent several years working as the Relationship Director for our sister company, Pure Property Finance, where he worked on numerous deals that required mixed capital stacks. large equity tickets, and good relationship and negotiation skills.